CalcBase – Business Calculators

 Is VAT the same as sales tax?

 No. VAT is collected at every stage of the supply chain and each business remits the tax on the value it adds.
 Sales tax, used in the US, is collected only at the final point of sale to the consumer.
+From the consumer's perspective both add to the price paid, but the accounting and compliance obligations for businesses are very different.

 How do I convert net to gross (and gross to net)?

 Net to gross: multiply the net amount by (1 + VAT rate).
 For 20% VAT: net × 1.20 = gross.
 Gross to net: divide the gross amount by (1 + VAT rate).
 For 20% VAT: gross ÷ 1.20 = net.
-The difference is the VAT amount.
+The difference between gross and net is the VAT amount.

 What does 'divide by 1.2' mean for VAT?